yangfreezy/react-challenge/README.md

 ## Cognitiv React Redux Challenge

-Fork the repo into your GitHub Account.
-Pull the repo locally and run 'yarn' to install the node modules.
+Fork the repo into your GitHub Account or download the package locally.
+Run 'yarn' to install the node modules.
 I recommend using Visual Studio Code if you dont already use it and install Beautify and ESLint extensions.
+All feedback is appreciated and please spend 3-4 hours on this challenge.

 ### Cognitiv Directions